PioHuang/Sokoban-Solver/README.md

-# Puzzle Solving Using Modern Sat Solvers
+# A formal verification project: puzzle solving using modern Sat Solvers

-The Sokoban puzzle can be encoded and represented as a Bounded Model Checking (BMC) problem and solved using an SAT solver.
-By adopting BMC, we can determine the shortest sequence of movements required to complete the game.
+The Sokoban puzzle, a P-Space Complete problem, can be formally encoded and represented as a Bounded Model Checking (BMC) problem and solved using a SAT solver.
+In comparison to other simulation-based solvers (IDA\*, MCTS, etc.), this solver can find the shortest sequence of movements required to complete the puzzle.
+It also supports finding optimal solution for multi-agent on board, and it may also solve for testcases for which other solvers cannot solve in time (1 hour time limit).

 ## Installation